-All of this may seem obvious but choosing which business growth opportunities are best for you requires a bit of planning.
+Choosing which growth opportunities are best for your business requires a bit of planning.
 Ask yourself these questions first:

-For most businesses, using the following sales or marketing solutions (if they’re not already in place) can be a simple way to drive more growth.
+For most businesses, using the following sales or marketing strategies (if they’re not already in place) can be a simple way to drive more growth.

 Are you capturing your customers’ email addresses at the point of sale to build an email marketing database?
 Do you send email offers or promotions to convert first-time buyers into repeat customers?
 It’s a lot easier to sell to an existing customer than a new one.
 If you have an online store, you should also capture a customer’s email address when they visit your site.
 Expanding your email marketing database will help grow your customer base.